middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - Discovered instances moved from the context root to `context.middyContext["service-discovery"]` **Breaking Change**
 - added `contextKey` option, defaults to `"service-discovery"`
 - A failed client init (for example an `awsClientAssumeRole` that cannot be assumed) is no longer memoized for the life of the container: the next invocation retries.
+- With `awsClientAssumeRole` the client is now rebuilt when `sts` refetches the credentials, instead of keeping the first invocation's, by then expired, session for the life of the container

 ### [sqs-partial-batch-failure](/docs/middlewares/sqs-partial-batch-failure)

 - logger now takes `(request, {reason, record})` instead of `(reason, record)` **Breaking Change**
+- the default `logger` now prints only the reason, `console.error(reason)`; in 7.x it was `console.error` itself, called with `(reason, record)`, so the whole record was logged too **Breaking Change**
 - added `omitPaths` and `mask` options.
 See [Logging and PII](#logging-and-pii)

 ```javascript